RosterElf Logo

 How do paper files create security risks?

 Paper files can be accessed by anyone with physical access to the storage area.
-They can be lost, damaged, or destroyed in fires or floods.
-They cannot be backed up remotely.
-Digital systems offer access controls, audit trails, encryption, and off-site backup that paper cannot match.
+They can be lost, damaged, or destroyed in fires or floods, and they cannot be backed up remotely.
+Digital HR systems offer role-based access controls, audit trails, encryption, and off-site backup that paper cannot match.

 Georgia Morgan